mhd3v/SoftwarePiracyModel-Netlogo/README.md

 # SoftwarePiracyModel_Netlogo
-A agent based small model to simulate the working of software piracy
+A small-scale agent based model to simulate the working of software piracy